 That being said, the casual reader may wonder if the O’Kalems were just sweet little tales of Irish love.
 Well, around this time, Sidney Olcott was beginning to look for something a little more… dangerous for his films.
 And what did he choose?
 He decided to support the revitalized Irish independence movement.
 While filming in Ireland.
 Which was under British rule.
 You’d better believe things got sticky but that’s another story for another review.

 Movies Silently’s Score:★★

 Where can I see it?

-You Remember Ellen was released on DVD as part of The O’Kalem Collection put out by the Irish Film Institute and the set is available for purchase in their online shop.
+You Remember Ellen was released on DVD as part of The O’Kalem Collection put out by the Irish Film Institute.
 The set includes eight of the O’Kalems, as well as a documentary on their production entitled Blazing the Trail.
 It’s a great set, the price is reasonable and the money is going to a worthy cause.